Istrian milk: Characteristics

 The Istrian Milk has a large frame and long, powerful legs.
 Rams typically weigh about 95 kg and have large, spiral shaped horns, while ewes weigh around 60–75 kg and are usually polled.
 Typically, they are white-ish in color with dark brown or black spots, although there are some primarily dark animals as well.
 Ewes are able to breed at two years of age, while rams can breed at one year.
 The Istrian Milks' average litter size is about 1.21 lambs.

 The Istrian Milk sheep's milk is known for being very high in fat content and protein.
 Their milk averages a fat content of 9% and a 6.4% protein content, although some individual sheep can produce milk with 13% fat and 7% protein.
 Typically, Istrian Milk sheep produce 100–150 kg of milk per lactation, although studies have found that Croatian Istrian Milk sheep produce substantially more, averaging 205 kg of milk per lactation.
 There have been attempts to cross the Istrian Milk with the East Friesian in order to increase its milk production.

 Uses

 As its name indicates, the Istrian Milk is primarily a dairy breed; however, it is kept for meat and wool as well.
 Its milk is primarily used for cheese making.
 Their milk is well-suited for cheese because of the breed's adaptations to its natural habitat, especially plants available for grazing.
-Their milk is traditionally used in Istrian cheese, a traditional Croatian cheese originating in the Istrian peninsula.
+Their milk is traditionally used in Istrian cheese, a traditional aged sheep cheese originating in the Istrian peninsula.
 However, many other cheeses are produced from its milk, as well.

 The Istrian Milk is also sometimes raised exclusively for lamb meat.
 Lambs are typically slaughtered at 5–6 weeks of age and 12–25 kg of weight.
 They have an average dressing percentage of 45.9%.
 Due to small population size and issues with predatory animals, Istrian Milk lambs are normally not found for sale in Slovenia.